 About the course

-The programme consists of three core modules, two at Master’s-level (level 7) covering Teaching and Learning and mathematics, and one at Undergraduate-level (level 6), plus three school placements.
+The programme consists of three core modules, two at Master’s-level (level 7) and one at Undergraduate-level (level 6) and three school placements.
+You will have to pass all three modules in order to be recommended for QTS.

 The programme is delivered via a combination of lectures, workshops, tutorials and self-study.
-Students will be supported though a virtual learning environment .
+Students will be supported though a virtual learning environment and will participate in school placements.
 Assessment is through assignments, presentations, audits, feedback and tutorials.
 A final assessment is based on a range of evidence including observations of teaching, assignments, subject knowledge development, professional conduct and responses to self-study.

-As part of the programme students will spend 120 days on placements.
+As part of the programme students will spend time on placements at primary schools, during which time their teaching experience will be supported by a tutor and mentor.
+Students will spend 120 days on placements.

 Candidates whose applications meet the entry criteria will be invited to interview at our central London location.
-At your interview day, you will take part in a combination of group and individual interviews with members of the programme team, and may also be asked to undertake written or presentation tasks, depending on your subject or phase.
-You will have the opportunity to ask questions and take a self-guided campus tour.
+At your interview day, you will take part in a combination of group presentations, discussions and individual interviews with members of the programme team and school partners.
+You will also be asked to undertake written tests in English and maths.
+You will have the opportunity to ask questions and take a campus tour.

 How school placements work